 If the Hope Diamond is the dark and mysterious gem of the mineral world, the Tiffany Diamond is all sunshine, sweetness and light.
-The largest yellow diamond on public display, the 124.54-carat gem is priceless, because it is not, and never will be, for sale.
+The gem is priceless, because it is not, and never will be, for sale.
+It is part of Tiffany’s Archive Collection and has a history that dates back to the early days of the firm.

 Discovered in 1877 in South Africa, the 287.42-carat rough stone was purchased by Tiffany’s founder Charles Lewis Tiffany for $18,000.
 He sent his chief gemologist George Frederic Kunz to Paris with the diamond to oversee the cutting which took a year.
 The gem was fashioned into a cushion-shape brilliant weighing 128.54-carats with 82 facets.
 That’s 24 more facets than the traditional brilliant-cut.